Dany-L/Supplement-Hybrid-Stable-Model/README.md

-# Physics Residual-Bounded LSTM for Safe Vehicle State Prediction
+# Hybrid Stable Model that interconnect linear system with robust RNN

-This repository contains the necessary scripts to reproduce the results from our paper "Physics Residual-Bounded LSTM for Safe Vehicle State Prediction".
+This repository is forked from https://github.com/AlexandraBaier/Supplement_Physics_Residual-Bounded_LSTM.git

 Clone this repository and install dependencies:
 ```shell